Occupants can be Present

 The filtered 222nm technology utilizes an excimer lamp that employs a specially designed short pass filter to remove harmful UV wavelengths, resulting in a narrow band of UV centered at 222nm.
 Excimer lamps are arc discharge light sources with a special chamber filled with noble gas, completely mercury-free and without electrodes.
 Acuity Brands luminaires with Care222® far-UVC disinfection technology employ proprietary integrated controls to modulate pulses of the 222nm far-UVC to provide an appropriate dose that allows operation within the ACGIH safety guidelines.

 Acuity Brands followings the dosing guidelines as outlined by the ACGIH and adopted by the International Electrotechnical Commission (IEC) in IEC 62471, Photobiological Safety Of Lamps And Lamp Systems.
-The level of reduction of pathogens will depend upon the dose delivered, measured in mJ/cm2, which is a measure of radiant energy per unit area.
+The level of reduction of pathogens1 will depend upon the dose delivered, measured in mJ/cm2, which is a measure of radiant energy per unit area.
 Since the dose is an energy quantity, effectiveness will depend on the design of each application based on irradiation and time of exposure.
-At 222nm, relatively small doses over time are needed to inactivate bacteria and viruses to reduce the pathogenic bioburden on the surface that is in contact with the UV light.
+At 222nm, relatively small doses over time are needed to inactivate bacteria1 and viruses1 to reduce the pathogenic bioburden on the surface that is in contact with the UV light.
 Acuity Brands luminaires with Care222® pulse the 222nm at a dose for continual operation in the occupied space to meet the ACGIH® 8-hour Threshold Limit Value (TLV).